 How to Determine if Your Child has Outgrown their Shoes? – 2 Simple Steps!

 I know how hard it is for parents to keep up with their child’s growing feet.
-However, it’s important that you check your kids’ feet periodically to avoid future foot, leg, and lower back problems.
+However, you should check your kids’ feet periodically to avoid future foot, leg, and lower back problems.

 How to Determine If Your Child Has Outgrown Their Shoes?